fern-api/fern/CONTRIBUTING.md

 The Fern CLI should be able to run old generators so whenver we introduce a new IR version, we write a migration.
-In other words if you introduce IR V20, then you will have to write a version from IR V20 -> IR V19 so that any generator that depends on a lower IR version can continue to be run from our CLI.
+In other words if you introduce IR V20, then you will have to write a migration from IR V20 -> IR V19 so that any generator that depends on a lower IR version can continue to be run from our CLI.

 ### How to add a new IR Version?